Przejdź do treści głównej

 Microsoft recommends compound keys: OS + lock file hash.
 Use restoreKeys as fallback.
 Cache invalidation automatic through key change (e.g., package-lock.json update).
 TTL for cache: 7 days default.

-Security is a critical aspect of pipelines.
-Microsoft Security Baseline for Azure DevOps defines mandatory controls for production environments.
+Pipelines are an attack surface.
+The Microsoft Security Baseline for Azure DevOps defines mandatory controls for production environments.

 Azure Key Vault integration